A Coalition to Buttress PNGIMR

 - Burnet Institute, Melbourne

 - Kirby Institute, University of New South Wales, Sydney

 - Wesfarmers Centre for Vaccines and Infectious Disease (Telethon Kids Institute, Perth)

-The Buttressing Coalition is governed by Professor William Pomat (Director, PNGIMR) and Co-chair Professor John Kaldor (Program Head, Kirby Institute).
+The Buttressing Coalition is chaired by Professor William Pomat (Director, PNGIMR) and Co-chair Professor John Kaldor (Program Head, Kirby Institute).
 An Executive Committee meets quarterly to oversee the use of the Fund and to identify other strategies to support PNGIMR.
-Members of the Executive Committee in 2020 were
+Members of the Executive Committee in 2021 were:

 - Dr Manuel Hetzel, Swiss Tropical and Public Health Institute

 - A/Prof Angela Kelly-Hanku, PNGIMR and Kirby Institute UNSW Sydney